dgarciaher/CTCI/cp1/README.md

 1.2
 * I: Create an algorithm that will decide if one string is the permutation of the other.
-* D: Goal is to determine whether at least one character of a string is found more than one time.
+* D: Goal is to find out if all the characers in one string are present in the other.
 * E&A:

   Step 1:

-    * "abcd" -> true
+    * "abcd" "cdab" -> true
-    * "abbd" -> false
+    * "abbd" "adbc" -> false

   Step 2:

-     * traversed the whole string and used i and i+1 in a nested for loop to check that not one character was equal to another, and as soon as an instance was found, it stops and returns false.
+     * first check length of two strings, if they are not equal, return false.
+Sort strings in alphabetical order, and then compare them to each other.

   Step 3:

-     * for loops used
+     * a lot of for loops used
+     * probably a faster solution in terms of run time
-     * no need to store data
+     * Stores data in a char array
+     * use of java array package

      Step 4:

-     * "abc"
-      * a=b false
-      * a=c false
-      * b=c false
+     * "odc" "dco"
+      * length1 == length2? -> will keep progrm going
+      * sort1 = "cdo"
+      * sort2 = "cdo"
-      * return true
+      * sort1 == sort2? -> true

      Step 5: